What are the most dangerous parts of the bathroom?

 Hot water

-It won’t come as a surprise that many people are not aware of water temperature safety levels.
+It won’t come as a surprise that many people are not aware of water temperature safety levels or safe bath water temperature guidelines.
 As we get older, our skin becomes more delicate and high-water temperatures can scald and burn, which can permanently damage our skin.
-The Department of Health states that water temperatures should not exceed 44 °C, which is sufficient to prevent bacteria and germs to spreading.
+The Department of Health states that water temperatures should not exceed 44 °C, which is sufficient to prevent bacteria and germs from spreading.
 In addition, keeping the water temperature of your home under control will also avoid issues to your heating system during the cold season.

 According to ‘Electrical Safety First’, sockets should be placed at least three metres from the bath or shower, however, this is not always feasible.
 The same rules also applicable to extension cords, but with feasibility not always permitting, making sure you have some simple safety rules of thumb is essential.
 Make sure that your hands are not wet before plugging in any electrical device and try to stay as far as possible from water when using them.